Skip to main content

 HTTP Practical Demonstration with unique filename

-Host a file with a random filename that contains a DigiCert-generated random value (provided for the domain in your CertCentral account) at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/{unique-filename}.txt.
+Host a file with a random filename containing a DigiCert-generated random value at a predetermined location: http://{domain-name}/.well-known/pki-validation/{unique-filename}.txt.

-After you've created the file and placed it on your site, DigiCert visits the specified URL to confirm the presence of our random value.
+Once you create and place the file on your site, DigiCert goes to the specified URL to confirm the presence of our random value.

 See Use the HTTP Practical Demonstration with unique filename DCV method to verify domain control.